Low carb drinks – the best and the worst

 The quick answer: Water is perfect and zero carb, as is coffee and tea (without sugar, of course).
 The occasional glass of wine is fine too.

 The numbers represent grams of net carbs per normal serving size (like what you get if you order one in a restaurant).1 The green numbers represent decent options on low carb.
+Drinks with asterisks have some special caveats.
 Keep reading for more details below.

 Size does matter

 While sugary soda is always a bad idea on low carb, size matters.
-A large soft drink contains truly astonishing amounts of sugar.
+A large soft drink contains truly astonishing amounts of sugar with 159 grams in this example.

-A small soft drink will keep you out of ketosis for a day, the large ones for more like a week…
+A small soft drink can keep you out of ketosis for a day, but the large ones could effect you for much longer, possibly an entire week!2

 Diet soft drinks come without carbs or calories.
 Instead, they contain artificial sweeteners like aspartame, sucralose, acesulfame K or stevia.